nus-cs2103-AY2324S1/ip/docs/README.md

-# Barkley :dog: User Guide
+# Barkley 🐶 User Guide
-The Barkley :dog: chatbot helps you manage you tasks, deadlines and events efficiently.
+The Barkley 🐶 chatbot helps you manage you tasks, deadlines and events efficiently.

 ## Getting started